Devon7925/slang-native-playground-example/README.md

 The web build should then be accessible from `index.html`.
 To see the current web deploy see the [Github Pages Deploy](https://devon7925.github.io/slang-native-playground-example/).

+## Using this template

+After using this template, you will likely want to rename it.
+To do so change `slang-native-playground-example` to your new name in the following places:

+* `Cargo.toml`
+* The web build command
+* The web build command in `.github\workflows\pages.yml`
+* `index.html` on this line:
+    * `import init from "./target/generated/slang-native-playground-example.js";`